ioalexander/gitmirrors/README.md

 Username: `admin`
 Password: `any_random_string`

-**Warning!** You should change the password after that.
+> **⚠️ Warning:** You should change the password after that.
 Otherwise, the password will still be any.

 ## Roadmap